10. Assessing the effect of a new Light Rail Transit line on transport accessibility in the Tel-Aviv Metropolitan Area

 10.4.2.
 From/To-accessibility, schedule-based arrival/departure time

+Figure 10.
+The arrival time part of the To service location – Schedule-based arrival dialog

 Figure 11.
-The part of the From service location – Schedule-based departure dialog that differs from Fixed-time departure dialog
+The departure time of the From service location – Schedule-based departure dialog

-Figure 12.
-The part of the To service location – Schedule-based arrival dialog that differs from Fixed-time departure dialog

 a